pivotal/docs-platform-automation/docs/how-to-guides/installing-opsman.md

 ### Creating Resources for Your Ops Manager

-Before Platform Automation can create a VM for your Ops Manager installation, there are a certain number of resources required by the VM creation and the Ops Manager director installation processes.
+Before Platform Automation Toolkit can create a VM for your Ops Manager installation, there are a certain number of resources required by the VM creation and the Ops Manager director installation processes.
 These resources are created directly on the IaaS of your choice,